GreenIron/FAA-NLP-Project/README.md

 ![plot](./images/22_limitations_vs_descriptions.png)

-# DRS and the other non DRS documents
+# All DRS and the other non DRS documents

 ## Data collection
 It took me about 3 months to collect all DRS data on my personal computer.
 I collected all the DRS data, plus a few more (AIM, AIP).
-There was no signigicant difficulties, except from beinmg patient and  main difficulty was
+There was no signigicant difficulties, except being patient and improving the code to come up with any exceptions found on DSS (e.g. new data format, time-out, pdf crashes).

 cite des use case